cfazilleau/CFaz.dev/content/en/posts/turbo-engine.md

 {{< zooom src="/turbo-engine/types.png" >}}
 *The 4 horsemen of apocalypse*

-Some basic components exist in the engine, but an awesome thinking system allows the user to create their own components in C ++ and compile and reload those scripts directly from the editor.
+Some basic components exist in the engine, but an complete reflection system allows the user to create its own components in C ++ and compile and reload those scripts directly from the editor.

 ------